r-p-22/3DVisionProject/Documents/README.txt

 - data/savedLattices	Folder that contains saved versions of detected lattices.
 We manually selected a subset of them, that are loaded from file in the current version of the code.
 See src/main.cpp for details.

+## what, apart from the mentioned libraries, we did not code ourselves, but took from Andrea

+- my_v3d_vrmlio.h (lattice and plane visualizers are ours though)
+- camera.h
+- 3dtools.cpp and 3dtools.h
+- structs: TriangulatedPoint, PointMeasurement

 ## running project